This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Cognitive behavior therapy: This therapy will help you learn to face the feared object or situation slowly and carefully.
 You will also learn to control your mental and physical reactions of fear.

-- Cognitive restructuring: Caregivers help you learn which thoughts cause anxiety.
+- Cognitive restructuring: Healthcare providers help you learn which thoughts cause anxiety.
 Your therapist will help you see the event differently so you can change your thoughts and decrease your anxiety.

 - Exposure therapy or desensitization: This therapy helps you face a feared object, person, or situation.
 Fantasy or real-life situations are used with this therapy.
 The goal of desensitization therapy is to help decrease your fear or anxiety.